Terug naar overzicht

 This course brings together ITM's expertise from different countries affected by tropical diseases and health problems.
 The content is based on scientific studies and enriched by in-house experiences and innovations.

-The course is offered in a “blended” format, with interactive online self-paced study material, and real time seminars (preferably face-to-face but online attendance is possible, once a week on Friday morning).
+The course is offered in a “blended” format, with interactive online self-paced study material, and real time seminars (preferably face-to-face but online attendance is possible, once a week on Friday).
 It can suit you as a working student, on the condition that you are free one morning per week, for real-time seminars.

 INTROMED can be taken as a stand-alone course or can be part of the Postgraduate Certificate - Introduction to Tropical Medicine and Challenges in International Health (ITMCIH).